 Annual Fee: This card comes with a $59 annual fee, which is waived the first year.

 APR: Like the Spark® Cash, this card has no introductory APR.
 It offers a 12.9% to 20.9% APR.

 Fraud Coverage: This card offers the same business services as the Spark® Cash, including fraud alerts and a specialized service department for business owners.
 It also offers $0 fraud liability if your card is lost or stolen.

 Bottom Line: For business owners with excellent credit, this card is a good option if you want to earn miles rather than cash back, but don’t want to fuss with weighted or rotating categories.
+Here are more details.

 5. Chase Ink Plus® Business Card

 The Chase Ink® Line is a pretty popular option among business owners, and with good reason.
-The plus is the one card in the Ink line with an annual fee, but it makes up for it in rich rewards.
+The Chase Ink Plus is the one card in the Ink line with an annual fee, but it makes up for it in rich rewards.
 The card offers 5 points per $1 on the first $50,000 spent on office supplies or on phone, internet and cable TV services.
 You’ll also get 2 points per $1 on the first $50,000 spent on gas and hotel stays.
 All other purchases earn 1 point per $1 spent anywhere else, with no annual cap.

 Bonus: With this card, you’ll earn 50,000 bonus points when you spend $5,000 in the first three months of opening your account.

 Spending Points: You can use Chase’s Ultimate Rewards program to redeem points in a variety of ways.
 You can use the points for cash back, travel rewards, merchandise, or even gift cards.
 Points don’t expire.
 Plus, if you book airfare, hotels, car rentals, or cruises through the Ultimate Rewards program, you get a 20% discount.

 APR: The variable APR for this card is 15.24%.